-Analyzing data from more than 17,000 companies and 180,000 job seekers, the process revealed insights from top tech talent and what they want in potential employers.
+Analyzing data from more than 907,000 interview requests across over 47,750 active positions, the process revealed insights from top tech talent and what they want in potential employers.

-Keep the entire compensation package in focus.
-Potential candidates strongly factor benefits into their decision.
-It’s also important to your retention efforts with current employees.
+Potential candidates strongly factor benefits into their decision so this is important to your retention efforts with current employees.

 The pandemic forced companies to jump into remote work head first.
 However, as we adapt to the future of work, Hired found employees aren’t interested in fully returning to the office.
 Take a look at the response to our WFH questions.
 We found only 2% considered an in-office workplace most ideal.
 While over half (54.2%) would be willing to go back to the office if it came with more job security, they also reported they would search for other jobs with flexible remote work options right away.

 Note the flexible option to work from home is now the bare minimum.
 You need a comprehensive flexible work schedule.
 Here are a few trending best practices to consider implementing and promoting:

 The pandemic also shined a light on the specific challenges faced by caregivers.
 For working parents or those caring for aging adults, it was overdue.
 It humanized a lot of working relationships and often provided a bit of levity.
-How many kids and dogs have you seen on video calls in the last year?
+How many kids and dogs have you seen on video calls?

 As a result, reports found 57% of senior leaders plan to prioritize care benefits.
 When promoting flexible scheduling options, emphasize families may work around their responsibilities.
 Remember to be inclusive.
 Flexible scheduling isn’t only for working parents.
 Think of those who are in the “sandwich generation” or taking care of partners/parents.

 First, it’s best to define your PTO policy.
 You won’t get far with candidates with vague mentions of “generous PTO.”
 What does that mean?
 Generous to whom?
 It’s all relative.
 Instead, clearly outline policies in your job postings.